hwdegroot/hwdegroot.github.io/site/content/posts/640-kilobytes-of-ram-and-why-i-bought-an-ibm-5160/index.md

 I will start using my Model M2 for work (sorry collegues), for sure.
 I will have to remap my function key in [`i3`](https://i3wm.org/), because I am currently using the windows key for this.
 But the Model M2 does not have one.
 But I will overcome.

+**FEEDBACK**

+> It is easy to remap CapsLock to be a “Windows” (Super) key.
+This is how I use my IBM Model M in Linux.
+I suggest `xmodmap`.

 Besides that, I found this great archive with [manuals](ihttps://archive.org/search.php?query=dos%20ibm) and [bootdisks](http://www.retroarchive.org/dos/disks/) and even [PC DOS 5.02](https://winworldpc.com/download/40c2a543-4218-c39a-11c3-a4e284a2c3a5).
 Currently I am trying to get a VM up running PC DOS 5.0 (yes, that is possible in [virtualbox](https://www.youtube.com/watch?v=xfjUkJMe_kw))

+**FEEDBACK**

+> If you are willing to change the DOS version, I suggest DR DOS 3.41.
+The reason is this: MS/PC DOS 5, 6 & later are designed for 386 memory management.
+This is impossible on an 8088 chip, and as a result, you will have very little free memory.
+Many DOS programs won’t work.

+> DR-DOS is a better 3rd party clone of DOS, by the company that wrote the original OS (CP/M) that MS-DOS was ripped-off from.
+The first version is 3.41 (before that it had different names) and it is far more memory-efficient. https://winworldpc.com/product/dr-dos/3x

+> But if you want to stay with an IBM original DOS, then IBM developed PC DOS all the way to version 7.1, which supports EIDE hard disks over 8GB, FAT32 and some other nice features.
+It is a free download.

+> I have described how to get it here: https://liam-on-linux.livejournal.com/59703.html

+> PC DOS 7 is a bit strange; IBM removed Microsoft’s GUI editor and replaced it with an OS/2-derived one called E, which has a weird UI.
+IBM also removed GWBASIC and replaced it with the Rexx scripting language.

+> Personally, I combine bits of PC-DOS 7.1 with Microsoft’s editor, Microsoft’s diagnostics, Scandisk disk-repair tool and some other bits, but that is more than I can cover in a comment!

+> There is a lot you can do to upgrade a 5160 if you wish.
+Here is a crazy example: https://sites.google.com/site/misterzeropage/

+> I would not go that far, but a VGA card, VGA CRT, a serial mouse and an XTIDE card with a CF card in it, and it would be a lot easier to use…

 The downside, my Cherry MX blue switches feel like second class now.